Compilator0/user-preferences-center-api/README.md

 https://github.com/didomi/challenges/tree/master/backend

-Continue reading and you'll have the information you need set up your local environement and run the App.
+Continue reading and you'll have the information you need to set up your local environement and run the securized API.

 ## Technologies

 What have I use to develop the API ?
 -   Typescript/Node.js : this is a Typescript app
 -   Feathers : a JS open source web framework for building modern real-time applications
 -   Express.js
 -   Sequelise ORM : I've defined schema of tables with Typescript code, so that the application should be able to work with any of these databases : Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 -   MySQL : I've done my tests on MySQL, feel free to use any other Database supported by the ORM Sequelise

 ## Features
     - I've covered the entire features to be develop for the context of the challenge, feel free to use a client of your choice and exchange data with the API.